michaelpq/michaelpq.github.io/manuals/debian/index.markdown

   * i3 is used as desktop, meaning that X is used as display manager.
   * a SIM card can be potentially used.
   * acpi is used to trigger keyboard events.
+  * Firmware updates can be automatically managed without Windows.

 ## Installing Unstable (SID)